Shaikh Gadai Kamboh: Early career

-Shaikh Gadai’s father Shaikh Jamali Kamboh had been an important courtier of Mughal emperors Babur as well as Humayun’s court.
+Shaikh Gadai’s father Shaikh Jamali Kamboh had been an important courtier of the Mughal emperors Babur and Humayun’s court.
 On Jamali’s death, emperor Humayun appointed Shaikh Gadai as his courtier.
-But after Humayun's defeat by Sher Shah Suri near Kanawdi in 1540 AD, Shaikh Gadai went to Gujarat.
+But after Humayun's defeat by Sher Shah Suri near Kanawdi in 1540 AD, Shaikh Gadai fled to Gujarat.
 After the disastrous battle of Kanauj and the consequent troubles, Bairam Khan, an important Turkoman noble of emperor Humayun, took refuge in Gujarat where he was rendered a great help by Shaikh Gadai.
 It is stated that Bairam Khan had escaped from near Gwalior through the efforts and exertions of Shaikh Gadai and Babbal Khan.
-Later, Shaikh Gadai went to Arabia for pilgrimage.
+Later, Shaikh Gadai went to Mecca in Arabia for the hajj pilgrimage.
 On his return, he remained in Gujarat for a while where he was joined by his numerous Murids and became famous in Gujarat for his opulent sessions of Sama.

 Shaikh Gadai as Sadr-i-sadur of Hindustan

 With the restoration of Mughal rule in 1555, the political situation changed and Shaikh Gadai Kamboh re-joined Humayun’s court sometime before his death in March 1556.
 On Humayun's death, when Khan-i Khana, Bairam Khan became the regent of emperor Akbar, he soon issued a firman appointing Shaikh Gadai to the high office of “Sadr-i-sadur” (Administrator General or Lord Chief Justice) of Emperor Akbar.